mParticle/docs/src/pages/integrations/facebook-offline-conversions/event/index.md

 This integration supports forwarding commerce events to Facebook's Offline Conversions API.

-**Note:** This integration is intended _only_ to forward commerce events occuring outside of your app, which have been uploaded to mParticle via a custom feed.
+**Note:** This integration is intended _only_ to forward commerce events occurring outside of your app, which have been uploaded to mParticle via a custom feed.
 Data from your app platforms should be forwarded to Facebook via the main [Facebook event integration](/integrations/facebook/event/).

 ## Prerequisites